vic-ma/howtodismantle.github.io/_posts/2025-11-19-Snow-Business-Like-Data-Business-Peakboard-Meets-Snowflake.md

 `Authenticator=externalbrowser` or `Tracing=6`, for troubleshooting purposes.
 So keep the docs open while you're configuring the driver and documenting your setup!

+## Create the ODBC data source

+Now, the hard part is over.
+Once we have the connection string, we can create the ODBC data source in Peakboard Designer.

+First, we enter our connection string in
+The SQL
-Building the connection string was the hardest part.
-After we solved that we can use it right away through the ODBC data source in Peakboard designer.
-The SQL statement we use is a common statement without any voodoo.
+statement we use is a common statement without any voodoo.
 A typical source of error is using the correct namespace to indicate the tables to access.
 We already provided a default schema in the connection, so actually we could skip